lgw2/lgw2.github.io/_teaching/csci127-summer-2019/labs/lab1.md

 * 4 points - The Python program is correct.

 ## Grading turnaround
-All in-labs and programming assignments should be graded with scores recorded in BrightSpace no later than lab time (2pm) the following day.
+All labs graded with scores recorded in BrightSpace no later than lab time (2pm) the following day.